muano30/muano/_posts/2021-07-28-Filter Method.md

 ## Code examples.

-1. In the example below we want to get the fruits inside the array that have more than five letter.
+1.In the example below we want to get the fruits inside the array that have more than five letter.

 const recipe = ['banana', 'orange', 'apple', 'lemon'];